PaulHuygen/NWRDomainModel/README.md

 In the current version, dependencies 2-4 need to be placed in the root folder of NWRDomainModel directory, on the same level with the script "domain_model.py".

+Note:
+- You need to install dbpediaEnquirerPy
+- Make sure the dictionary file is called lemma.json

 ## How to run

 python domain_model.py inputfile [dbpedia-endpoint]